ashishkolarkar/ashishkolarkar/README.md

 -->

 - 🔭 I’m currently working on brushing my Sysadmin skills and use them for a DevSecOps profile
-- 🌱 I’m currently learning AWS, GCP
+- 🌱 I’m currently enjoying to work on AWS, GCP
 - 👯 I’m looking to collaborate on website development and
-- 🤔 I’m looking for help with earning via some SideGigs
+- 🤔 I’m looking for help with earning via some SideGigs and consultancies
 - 💬 Ask me about : my stint working with MP State Government as a Principal Consultant.
 - 📫 How to reach me: www.onelife.in @sunilchoudhary sunil.choudhary@gmail.com www.linkedin.com/in/suchoudh 887132909 (91 for India)
 - 😄 Pronouns: He/him